greenpeace/gpes-ecounter/README.md

 # Ecounter

+**Count and encrypt email addresses in files faster.**

 ## What's the purpose of this script?

 * **Count unique email addresses** in a file.
-Ideal to work from a file produced by combining multiple csv and plain text files.
+Ideal to work from a file produced by combining multiple csv and plain text files in multiple formats.
-* Create lists of encrypted emails that can be [uploaded to **Google Adwords**](https://support.google.com/adwords/answer/6276125?hl=en).
-Tested up to 2.000.000 emails without issues.
+* Create lists of hashed (encrypted) email addresses that can be [uploaded to **Google Adwords**](https://support.google.com/adwords/answer/6276125?hl=en).
+Tested up to 2.000.000 email addresses without issues.
-* Beside emails, it can also **count unique sha256** hashes in a file.
-For example, to use with encrypted email addresses.
+* Beside email addresses, it can also **count unique sha256** hashes in a file.
+It can be used to count unique email addresses when they are hashed.

 ## Why use it?

-* **It's fast** - It parses a 75MB file, counting, selecting and encrypting more than 1.000.000 unique emails in about 10 seconds in a good laptop computer.
+* **It's fast** - It parses a 75MB file, counting, selecting and hashing (encrypting) more than 1.000.000 unique email addresses in about 10 seconds in a good laptop computer.
 * **It's easy to use** - It parses any csv, html or plain text file.
 It does not require a specific format and can work from a file combining different formats.
 * **It's free** -  No cost and the freedom to study and modify to fit.